 - Pain and suffering, as well as other hard-to-pin down losses like mental anguish, disfigurement, depression, and anxiety.

-Florida’s Comparative Fault
+Florida’s Greater Percentage of Fault

 One factor which can reduce our client’s compensation is their own fault.
 Under Florida Statutes § 768.81, accident victims can bring a lawsuit even if they were negligent.
 But their compensation is reduced by their degree of fault.
+Any party found to be greater than 50 percent at fault for his or her own harm may not recover any damages.

 Contact a Personal Injury Lawyer Today